Skip to Content

 What is the income limit for WIC in South Carolina?

-WIC is open to South Carolina families with a household income at or below 185% of the poverty level or those who are enrolled in SNAP, TANF or Medicaid programs.
+WIC is available to South Carolina families with a household income at or below 185% of the poverty level or those who are enrolled in SNAP, TANF or Medicaid programs.

 How do I apply for WIC in South Carolina?